Colostrum

-At birth, the environment of the newborn mammal shifts from the sterile conditions of the mother's uterus, with a constant nutrient supply via the placenta, to the microbe-rich environment outside, with irregular oral intake of complex milk nutrients through the gastrointestinal tract.
-This transition puts high demands on the gastrointestinal tract of the neonate, as the gut plays an important part in both the digestive system and the immune system.
-Colostrum contributes significantly to initial immunological defense as well as to the growth, development, and maturation of the neonate's gastrointestinal tract by providing key nutrients and bioactive factors.
-Bovine colostrum powder is rich in protein and low in sugar and fat.
-Bovine colostrum can also be used for nonorganic failure to thrive in children and acute non-steroidal anti-inflammatory drug-induced increase in intestinal permeability in males and can boost a neonate's immunity.
+At birth, the newborn moves from the sterile conditions of the uterus, with a constant nutrient supply via the placenta, to the microbe-rich environment outside, with irregular oral intake of complex milk nutrients through the gastrointestinal tract.
+This transition puts high demands on the neonate's gastrointestinal tract, which plays an important part in the immune system.

+Colostrum contributes to the newborn's initial humoral immunity in calves and humans, and contributes to the growth, development, and maturation of the gastrointestinal tract in calves.
 Colostrum also has a mild laxative effect, encouraging the passing of a baby's first stool, which is called meconium.
-This clears excess bilirubin, a waste-product of dead red blood cells which is produced in large quantities at birth due to blood volume reduction from the infant's body, and which is often responsible for jaundice.
+This clears excess bilirubin, a waste product of dead red blood cells which is produced in large quantities at birth due to blood volume reduction from the infant's body, and which is often responsible for jaundice.

-The importance of colostrum for humoral immunity varies by species.
-While human infants can be raised on milk substitutes or normal ruminant milk without issue, protected by the mother's immune system from the placenta, colostrum intake is far more important for newborn ruminants (cattle, sheep, goats, etc.).
-Calves denied colostrum almost universally die to bacterial infection.
+The importance of colostrum for prevention of infection varies by species.
+While human infants can be raised on milk substitutes or normal ruminant milk, protected for 6 to 12 months by antibodies from the mother that entered the fetus's bloodstream via the placenta, colostrum intake is crucial for newborn ruminants (cattle, sheep, goats, etc.) Calves denied colostrum almost universally die due to bacterial infection.

 Research on possible health benefits and medical applications of bovine colostrum is ongoing.
 Currently, there is no accepted medical use of bovine colostrum to treat any condition in humans.

 Composition

 Colostrum, like other forms of milk, is mostly water, and also contains lactose, fat, minerals and protein.
-It also contains bioactive components including antibodies to protect the newborn against disease and infection, and immune and growth factors.
+It also contains antibodies to protect the newborn against disease and infection, and immune and growth factors.
 Colostrum contains white blood cells.

-Newborns have very immature and small digestive systems, and colostrum delivers its bioactives in a concentrated low-volume form.
-Colostrum is known to contain immune cells (as lymphocytes) and many antibodies such as IgA, IgG, and IgM.
+Newborns have immature and small digestive systems, and colostrum delivers beneficial compounds in a concentrated low-volume form.
+Colostrum contains immune cells (lymphocytes) and antibodies such as IgA, IgG, and IgM.
 These are some of the components of the adaptive immune system.
-Other immune components of colostrum include the major components of the innate immune system, such as lactoferrin, lysozyme, lactoperoxidase, complement, and proline-rich polypeptides (PRP).
-A number of cytokines (small messenger peptides that control the functioning of the immune system) are found in colostrum as well, tumor necrosis factor, and others.
+Other immune components of colostrum include major components of the innate immune system, such as lactoferrin, lysozyme, lactoperoxidase, complement, and proline-rich polypeptides (PRP).
+Cytokines (small messenger peptides that control the functioning of the immune system) are found in colostrum as well, such as tumor necrosis factor.

-Colostrum also contains a number of growth factors, such as insulin-like growth factor I (IGF-1), and II, transforming growth factor alpha, beta 1 and beta 2, fibroblast growth factors, epidermal growth factor, granulocyte-macrophage-stimulating growth factor, platelet-derived growth factor, vascular endothelial growth factor, and colony-stimulating factor 1.
+Colostrum also contains growth factors, such as insulin-like growth factor I (IGF-1), and II, transforming growth factor alpha, beta 1 and beta 2, fibroblast growth factors, epidermal growth factor, granulocyte-macrophage-stimulating growth factor, platelet-derived growth factor, vascular endothelial growth factor, and colony-stimulating factor 1.